j50n/deno-proc/legacy/README.md

 > `Deno.run` has been deprecated and is scheduled to be removed in Deno version
 > 2.0.
-I am working on a version of this library that will use `Deno.Command`,
-> the successor to `Deno.run`.
-This is an unstable API in Deno 1.x, so I am not
-> quite sure how I will roll this out yet.
-Stay tuned.
+This version of `proc` will no longer function after Deno 1.0.

 # proc